yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+The first architecture was the LeNet-5 one from the lab solution.
+It was used as a starting model.
 * What were some problems with the initial architecture?
+The Validation Accuracy was 0.892 below the required accuracy of 0.93.
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+The accuracy peaked in Epoch 5 to 0.897 before decreasing to 0.889 in Epoch 6 and to 888 in Epoch 7 indicating some overfitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?